Special study programs & Study accommodations

 This request must be accompanied by a photocopy of the employment contract.

-- Artist status for the academic year
+- Artist Status for the 20

-– Online applications open: Monday, July 1, 2025
+academic year – Online application period opens: Monday, July 1, 2025

-– Online applications open: Monday, October 6, 2025
+– Online application period opens: Monday, October 6, 2025

-– Online applications close: Monday, December 8, 2025
+– Online application period closes: Monday, December 8, 2025

 Any incomplete application will be rejected.